Ship's cat: Blackie

 Blackie was HMS Prince of Wales's ship's cat.
-During the Second World War, he achieved worldwide fame after Prince of Wales carried Prime Minister Winston Churchill across the Atlantic to NS Argentia, Newfoundland, in August 1941, where he secretly met with the United States President Franklin D. Roosevelt for several days in a secure anchorage.
-This meeting resulted in the declaration of the Atlantic Charter.
+During the Second World War, he achieved worldwide fame after Prince of Wales carried Prime Minister Winston Churchill across the Atlantic to NS Argentia, Newfoundland, in August 1941.
+There he secretly met with the United States President Franklin D. Roosevelt for several days in a secure anchorage resulting in the declaration of the Atlantic Charter.

 As Churchill prepared to step off Prince of Wales, Blackie approached.
 Churchill stooped to bid farewell to Blackie, and the moment was photographed and reported in the world media.
 In honour of the success of the visit, Blackie was renamed Churchill.

 Blackie survived the sinking of Prince of Wales by the Imperial Japanese Navy Air Service later that year, and was taken to Singapore with the survivors.
 He could not be found when Singapore was evacuated the following year and his fate is unknown.

 Camouflage

-Camouflage was the ship's cat aboard a US Coast Guard LST in the Pacific theater, WWII.
+Camouflage was the name of the ship's cat aboard a US Coast Guard LST in the Pacific theater, WWII.
 He was known for chasing enemy tracer rounds across the deck.